 PHYS 470: PHYSICS RESEARCH SEMINAR (4)

+Department

 A participatory seminar course examining current research areas in physics.
 Required of senior physics majors; other junior and senior science majors may enroll with permission.
 All course members will present and defend their physics-related research.
 A critical term paper is required.
 Prerequisite: junior or senior standing.

 PHYS 480: SENIOR THESIS (4)

+Department

 A research paper of publication quality based upon research in physics, or a physics-related field, undertaken for one term plus Short Term during the senior year.
 Required of all senior physics majors.

 PHYS 490: SENIOR HONORS THESIS (4, 4)

+Department

 By invitation of the department.
 Application must be made with faculty prior to registration.
 Required both regular terms and Short Term.

-Department

-Department

-Department

-Kalra

-Yonker

-Department

-Department

-Department

-Department

-Department

-Kalra

-Gentry

 The major in physics is currently suspended.
-New majors will not be accepted to the program during 2018-19.
+New majors will not be accepted to the program during 2019-20.
 The following set of major requirements appear for reference purposes.

 REQUIREMENTS FOR A MAJOR IN PHYSICS:

-10 courses and their corresponding laboratories (48 credits) - PHYS 201, 201L: Analytical Physics I, Lab (4, 2) - PHYS 202, 202L: Analytical Physics II, Lab (4, 2) - PHYS 301: Classical Mechanics (4) - PHYS 302: Electromagnetism (4) - PHYS 310: Modern Physics (4) - PHYS 331, 331L: Physical Chemistry I, Lab (4, 2) - PHYS 332, 332L: Physical Chemistry II, Lab (4, 2) - PHYS 335: Quantum Mechanics (4) - PHYS 470: Physics Research Seminar (4) - PHYS 480: Senior Thesis (4) or PHYS 490: Senior Honors Thesis (4, 4) Political Science The political science major emphasizes the relationship between politics in theory and politics in action.
+10 courses and their corresponding laboratories (48 credits)

+- PHYS 201, 201L: Analytical Physics I, Lab (4, 2)

+- PHYS 202, 202L: Analytical Physics II, Lab (4, 2)

+- PHYS 301: Classical Mechanics (4)

+- PHYS 302: Electromagnetism (4)

+- PHYS 310: Modern Physics (4)

+- PHYS 331, 331L: Physical Chemistry I, Lab (4, 2)

+- PHYS 332, 332L: Physical Chemistry II, Lab (4, 2)

+- PHYS 335: Quantum Mechanics (4)

+- PHYS 470: Physics Research Seminar (4)

+- PHYS 480: Senior Thesis (4) or PHYS 490: Senior Honors Thesis (4, 4)

+PROFESSORS: Edward A. Lynch (chair, global politics & societies)

+ASSOCIATE PROFESSORS: Jon D. Bohland

+ASSISTANT PROFESSOR: Courtney Chenette

+VISITING ASSISTANT PROFESSOR: Asbleigh Br

+VISITING ASSISTANT PROFESSOR: Ashleigh Breske

+The political science major emphasizes the relationship between politics in theory and politics in action.
 The major has four areas of focus: international relations, comparative politics, political theory, and American politics.
 In addition, students can, with the guidance of their departmental advisor, opt to develop a special interest, such as the American judicial system or politics of the developing world.
 Political science is an excellent preparatory major for those planning to pursue careers in such fields as law, journalism, international business, or public service.

-REQUIREMENTS FOR A MAJOR IN POLITICAL SCIENCE: 10 courses (42 credits) - GPS 216: Research Methods (4) • - GPS 216L: Research Methods Lab (2) • - Three courses from the American focus (12) • - Three courses from the international focus (12) Three of the above six courses must be chosen from: POLS 101: American Government (4) POLS 102: International Relations (4) POLS 103: Modern Comparative Politics (4) POLS 104: Political Theory (4) POLS 131: Introduction to Feminist Political Thought (4) - Two courses from among 300-level courses in addition to above (8) • - Senior Thesis, honors or non-honors (or one additional 300-level course) (4) Courses satisfying the American politics focus within the political science major are labeled (A) at the end of the respective course descriptions.
+REQUIREMENTS FOR A MAJOR IN POLITICAL SCIENCE:

+10 courses (42 credits)

+- GPS 216: Research Methods (4)

+- GPS 216L: Research Methods Lab (2)

+- Three courses from the American focus (12)

+- Three courses from the international focus (12)

+Three of the above six courses must be chosen from:

+POLS 101: American Government (4)

+POLS 102: International Relations (4)

+POLS 103: Modern Comparative Politics (4)

+POLS 104: Political Theory (4)

+POLS 131: Introduction to Feminist Political Thought (4)

+- Two courses from among 300-level courses in addition to above (8)

+- Senior Thesis, honors or non-honors (or one additional 300-level course) (4)

+Courses satisfying the American politics focus within the political science major are labeled (A) at the end of the respective course descriptions.
 Courses satisfying the international relations focus within the major are labeled (I).
 A few courses are labeled (A or I) because they contain material from both focus areas.
 These courses can be used to satisfy either area of focus.

+PREREQUISITES

-PREREQUISITES Courses at the 100 level, and some at the 200 level, are open to all students.
+Courses at the 100 level, and some at the 200 level, are open to all students.
 Students who wish to take other courses at the 200 or 300 level should have taken at least one of the following courses: POLS 101, POLS 102, POLS 103, POLS 104 or POLS 131 or received permission from the instructor.
 In addition, courses in economics, history, sociology, philosophy, psychology, and computer science are strongly recommended.

 COURSES IN POLITICAL SCIENCE: